-Laboratory: Measurements of the physical quantities discussed in the course of lectures.
+Laboratory: Four Laboratory experiments involving measurements of the physical quantities discussed in the course of lectures.

 The material presented in courses EEEN2001 to EEEN2006 is supplemented by laboratory classes and tutorials in Electrical and Electronic Engineering.
 These classes constitute the subject Year's Work.